 Where to go after Budapest?
 Highlights of Hungary

 Most of the people come to Hungary and just visit the capital, which is indeed an incredible city.
 Stunning views on Buda part from where you can see the Pest on the other side of the river.
-I have to admit it’s my second favorite city in Europe, after Prague – which stole my heart.
+I have to admit it’s my second favorite city in Europe, after Prague – which stole my heart and definitely one of the most beautiful cities in Europe.

 Szeged – paprika, students and festivals